Confidence (Sanctus Real song): Background

 "Confidence" was released as the third single from their eighth studio album Changed.
 The song was released to Christian radio the same day.
 The band explained the meaning of the song in a video on their YouTube channel,“Confidence is a prayer.
 It’s a prayer to see the world selflessly.
 Not a prayer to be in the lion’s den but a prayer to have such unshakable faith in the kingdom of heaven that we are willing to go through dangerous things.Moses never made it to the promise land.
 He only was able to view it, but his hope was in God’s plan for God’s people.
 The plan that he contributed to.
 He knew it was so much bigger than himself.
 Confidence is a prayer to see this big picture, to walk humbly, to do what you feel He has called you to do.
 The truth is real confidence comes from real belief.
 Belief in a creator that does see this big picture, who does call the unqualified to do unimaginably big things.”

 Commercial performance

 It debuted at No. 48 on the Billboard Christian Airplay chart on the issue week of February 24, 2018.
 After a long, thirty-six week climb, it finally reached the Top 10.
 It peaked at No. 7.
 It debuted at No. 16 on the Hot Christian Songs chart, their highest debut in their career.
 On its thirteenth week, it reached the Top 10, peaking at No. 10.
 It continued its Christian radio dominance by cracking the top 10 on the Nielsen AC Monitored charts at radio, and was as high as No. 2 on AC indicator.
 After twenty-eight weeks, it departed from the Christian Songs chart.

 The song also crossed over to the Hot Rock Songs chart, debuting at No. 43.
 It peaked at No. 17.
-It peaked at No. 6 on the LyricFind U.S. chart, the band's first entry.